I beg to move, That the Bill be now read a Second time.

 I do.
 It is a mistake to look at these issues without considering the dynamic behavioural effects flowing from changes in the regulatory environment.
 We are all agreed—certainly the Treasury and the Chancellor have expressed concern about it—that the country is suffering from a crisis in productivity, and it is clear from the OTS reports and the consultation that people in the engine room of our economy find VAT to be very burdensome and that it adversely affects their productivity.
 The problem of productivity centres around this bunching issue.
 Why are we inhibiting businesses from expanding and becoming more economically productive by imposing an artificial threshold?
 To an extent, it has been imposed on us by the EU, but we can break free on 29 March.
 I hope my hon.
 Friend will take a dynamic perspective and not just look at the straight line figures produced by the Treasury.

 I want to highlight the point my hon.
 Friend is making.
 When the income tax rate went up to 50%, I had small businessmen come to me saying, “I’m not going to work any harder if I have to hand over 50%.
 I’ll work four days a week and play golf on Fridays.
-I’m not going to invest my capital in a business if the Treasury doesn’t understand the pressures of running a small business”, and they stepped away from increasing their productivity—indeed, went backwards—until we started to reduce the rate.
+I’m not going to invest my capital in a business if the Treasury doesn’t understand the pressures of running a small business,” and they stepped away from increasing their productivity—indeed, went backwards—until we started to reduce the rate.
 Too often, we fail to understand the consequences of tax policy on behavioural patterns.

 My hon.
 Friend makes a brilliant point.
 This used to be at the heart of Conservative thinking and policy making on the Treasury Bench.
 It was that dynamic thinking that was behind past decisions to significantly reduce the top rates of tax.
 I hope we can rediscover that much more dynamic approach to the behavioural consequences of high taxes and artificial thresholds.

 I thank my hon.
 Friend for being so generous in giving way again.
-I think he is wrong to say that it is not the approach of the Front Bench to think in dynamic terms: the Treasury has produced a wonderful paper showing that a third of the cuts in corporation tax are made up for by dynamic gains.
+I think he is wrong to say that it is not the approach of our Front Benchers to think in dynamic terms: the Treasury has produced a wonderful paper showing that a third of the cuts in corporation tax are made up for by dynamic gains.
 Active work is being done on this; it is a Conservative belief.
 However, I would only ask my hon.
 Friend what proportion of the £4 billion or £6 billion loss to the Exchequer that he is talking about does he think might be made up for by dynamic effects?
 I agree that there are dynamic effects and I agree that this is a wonderful simplification; I just caution him that another Conservative principle is sound money and not running a huge £150 billion a year deficit like Labour did.

 Obviously, we are all united in wanting to be fiscally and financially prudent, and, going back to the intervention of my hon.
-Friend the Member for Berwick-upon-Tweed (Anne-Marie Trevelyan), having looked at the evidence that came forward on this issue I was horrified to see that, for example, if some cafés in tourist resorts think they are going to exceed the VAT threshold in a particular quarter they will close down for a week or two.
+Friend the Member for Berwick-upon-Tweed (Anne-Marie Trevelyan), having looked at the evidence that came forward on this issue, I was horrified to see that, for example, if some cafés in tourist resorts think they are going to exceed the VAT threshold in a particular quarter they will close down for a week or two.
 What contribution does that make to the UK economy?
 How ridiculous is that, with the consequence that people are not being employed in those cafés and so on?
 I agree it is desirable that more work be done on this, and that in a sense is the purpose of today’s debate: to try to get people to think about the radical ways in which we could change VAT now that we are going to have the freedom to do it.
 VAT is the third largest tax in this country; it generates £120 billion or thereabouts.
 Surely we should now be looking at our ability to examine the best way in which that tax on goods and services can be applied so that it delivers the best productivity results and does not lead to the distortions we have been speaking about.

 There is a problem with the Treasury approach to a lot of this.
 It produces a document setting out the cost of reliefs.
 It says that not having VAT on food—having zero rating on food—costs the Exchequer some £18 billion a year.
-We should look at that not in the context of saying “We can’t afford to lose £18 billion,” but in the context of saying “Why should we be charging people who want to go off and buy some food £18 billion?”
+We should look at that not in the context of saying, “We can’t afford to lose £18 billion,” but in the context of saying, “Why should we be charging people who want to go off and buy some food £18 billion?”
 The mere fact that the Treasury continues to draw up estimated costs of principal tax reliefs shows that it is looking at this from the wrong end of the telescope.
 The Treasury also says the reduced rate for domestic fuel and power is costing the Exchequer £4.85 billion.
 What an extraordinary approach that is, as it implies that the Treasury might be minded to put domestic fuel and power VAT back up to 20%.
 This gives me the feeling that the mindset in the Treasury needs a lot of alteration and that at the moment it is far too negative and unimaginative on a lot of these issues.

 Our inability to increase the threshold or meaningfully alter the design of VAT without the unanimous agreement of all other member states is a big problem.
 It has not stopped the EU Commission of course publishing proposals to cap the thresholds at €85,000 from July 2022 and establishing a new EU-wide threshold of €100,000.
 That is another example of the statist expansionist agenda of the European Union about which the British people spoke so strongly in the referendum just over two years ago.